 When the dealing is finished, to load them back into the box so that the boards are in sequence such that they can be distributed easily during the session when they are played.

-If physically able and happy to do so, the dealer should take the box downstairs.
-However, just putting the box on the landing makes it clear that the hands have been re-dealt and so someone else will take them downstairs.
+If physically able and happy to do so, the dealer should take the box to the storage area on the ground floor.

-When finished dealing switch off and cover the Duplimator.
+When finished dealing switch off and cover the Duplimate machine

 If there is no bridge session due to start, then switch off the PC and the lights in the office.

-The Scorer’s job is to get ScoreBridge to receive data from the BridgeMates, score the event, print the final results and send the results to BridgeWebs, and to print the analysis of the hands played in that session.
+The Scorer’s job is to get EBUScore to receive data from the BridgeMates, score the event, print the final results and send the results to BridgeWebs and Pianola, and to print the analysis of the hands played in that session.
 The Scorer is in charge of the BridgeMates and the computer.

 The Scorer’s responsibilities include: